-- The Government of Canada announced on March 27, 2020, the Temporary Wage Subsidy for Employers that will allow eligible employers facing a decline in revenues of 30% or more to reduce the amount of payroll deductions required to be remitted to the Canada Revenue Agency (CRA).
-The subsidy is equal to 75% of staff wages retroactive to March 15, 2020.
+- The Government of Canada's Temporary Wage Subsidy for Employers allows eligible employers facing a decline in revenues of to reduce the amount of payroll deductions required to be remitted to the Canada Revenue Agency (CRA).
 If you are eligible as an employer, you can reduce your current remittance of federal, provincial, or territorial income tax that you send to the CRA by the amount of the subsidy.

-- A new B.C.
+- For those who receive federal Employment Insurance (EI), or the new Canada Emergency Response Benefit as a result of COVID-19 impacts, a new B.C.
 Emergency Benefit for Workers will provide a tax-free $1,000 payment to British Columbians whose ability to work has been affected by the outbreak.
-The benefit will be a one-time payment for British Columbians who receive federal Employment Insurance (EI), or the new federal Emergency Care Benefit or Emergency Support Benefit as a result of COVID-19 impacts.
+The benefit will be a one-time payment for British Columbians.
 This includes workers who have been laid-off, who are sick or quarantined, parents with sick children, parents who stay at home from work while child care centres and schools are closed, and those caring for sick family members, such as an elderly parent.
 The workers can be EI-eligible and non-EI eligible, such as the self-employed.
 The benefit will be paid to B.C. residents, in addition to their federal income supports.

 - The federal government has promised to guarantee loans of up to $40,000 for small businesses which will be interest-free for the first year.